alan-turing-institute/data-safe-haven/ROADMAP.md

 # Roadmap

+Last updated: 2024-03-12

+## Background

 This document sets out the plan for the evolution of the Data Safe Haven codebase.
-It covers both short term goals, which are organised in sprint milestones, and long term goals, which are expected without a particular time frame.
+It covers both short term-goals, which are organised in sprint milestones, and long-term goals, which are expected without a particular time frame.
 It also collects desirable features which are unplanned or which we have decided not to pursue yet.

-Last updated: 2024-03-11
+The [short-term plans](#short-term) aim to give a clear indication of current work and when it may be finished.
+We hope that a focus on defining releases will encourage development to balance new features with other improvements and address the needs of users.

+[Long-term goals](#long-term) give reassurance that we have committed to certain changes when we are unable to give a estimation of when they will be ready.

+Finally, [desirable features](#desireable-features) is a way for us to express developments we would like to pursue but have decided not to do yet.
+This is a good indication of where we would like the project to go and areas we would be interested in collaborating.

 ## Governance